Link copied to clipboard!

 If you check out ABC News’ page on the Biasly website, you can see the reliability and accuracy ratings given on some of their most recent articles.
 You’ll see that while there is some variance in reliability from article to article, the majority tend to stay closer to our average.
 You’ll also notice that changes in reliability are often associated with changes in bias, often due to the presence of selection and omission bias, meaning articles rated as being more politically biased tend to score lower in terms of reliability, and less biased articles score higher.
 Here Biasly uses a percentage rating scale spanning from -100 to 100 with more negative scores indicating more liberal biases, and more positive scores, more conservative biases.

 These differences are present due to the way bias can influence some of the indicators of reliability listed above.
 A more biased article tends to include more subjective and emotional language and tends to place greater importance on proving an opinion.
-One article titled “Biden calls new GOP-passed Georgia law restricting voting access and ‘atrocity,’” was given an analyst bias score of -74 percent (Very Liberal) and an author bias score of -67 percent (Very Liberal).
-This article received a significantly lower-than-average reliability score of 42 percent.
+One article titled “Biden calls new GOP-passed Georgia law restricting voting access and ‘atrocity,’” was given an analyst bias score of Very Liberal and an author bias score of Very Liberal.
+This article received a significantly lower-than-average reliability score of “Fair.”

 Let’s look at some of the facts reported in this article by comparing two quotes provided: